 Not surprisingly, as illustrated in the chart above, the laboratory results showed variances of between 4% and 9%.
 The significance of these results underlines the need for more rigorous measurement methods in order to correctly measure benchmarks and to advance TE materials discovery and development.

-As a result, the AMT IA study outlined procedures to eliminate operator and systems errors, and developed standard procedures for future testing.
+As a result, the AMT study outlined procedures to eliminate operator and systems errors, and developed standard procedures for future testing.
 Other applications for TE materials include photovoltaics, fuel cells and remote power generation in space stations and satellites.

 1. The conversion of temperature differences directly into electricity.